lawnjelly/godot-lportal/INSTRUCTIONS_SINGLEROOM.md

 ```
 Where $DirectionalLight is your light node.
 The string "default" is the name of the area this light should affect - in single room mode everything is automatically assigned to one area, named "default".

-This is just the basics of lighting, for more information see the main Instructions.
+This is just the basics of lighting, for more information see the main [INSTRUCTIONS.md](INSTRUCTIONS.md).